saezlab/lipyd/docs/_build/html/_sources/index.rst.txt

-.. emese documentation master file, created by sphinx-quickstart on Mon Jan 30 17:10:27 2017.
+.. lipyd documentation master file, created by sphinx-quickstart on Mon Jan 30 17:10:27 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to emese's documentation!
+Welcome to lipyd's documentation!
 =================================

 .. toctree::